spryker/spryker-docs/_includes/pbc/all/install-features/202404.0/install-the-checkout-non-splittable-products-feature.md

 {% info_block warningBox "Verification" %}

-* Add any product to the cart with quantity ≥ 5 and begin the checkout process.
+1. Add any product to the cart with quantity ≥ 5 and begin the checkout process.
-* Add product quantity restrictions (Min Qty = 1, Max Qty = 4, Qty Interval = 1) for this product via data import.
+2. Add product quantity restrictions for this product via data import: Min Qty = 1, Max Qty = 4, Qty Interval = 1.
-* Proceed with checkout and go to the summary page.
+3. Proceed with checkout and go to the summary page.
-* Check that you see an error message that the product maximum quantity is exceeded and `Place Order` button is disabled.
+On the summary page, make sure the error about the maximum product quantity being exceeded is displayed.
+And the `Place Order` button should be disabled.

 {% endinfo_block %}